MaJerle/lwbtn/docs/user-manual/index.rst

 There is no need to wait timeout expiration since upper clicks limit has been reached.

 .. tip::
-    It is possible to control the behavior of **onclick** event timing using :c:macro:`LWBTN_CFG_CLICK_MAX_CONSECUTIVE_SEND_IMMEDIATELY` configuration.
+    It is possible to control the behavior of **onclick** event (when consecutive number reaches maximum set value) timing using :c:macro:`LWBTN_CFG_CLICK_MAX_CONSECUTIVE_SEND_IMMEDIATELY` configuration.
     When enabled, behavior is as illustrated above.
 When disabled, **onclick** event it sent in timeout (or in case of new onpress), even if max allowed clicks has been reached.

-This is illustrated in the picture below, showing event sequence when:
+Illustration below shows what happens during multiple clicks

 * Max number of consecutive clicks is ``3``
 * User makes ``4`` consecutive clicks